Below are brief descriptions of the various eye conditions we commonly see and treat at Wentz Eye Care, P.A. in Concordia.

 Dry eye syndrome refers to a breakdown in the quantity or quality of tears to moisten, cleanse and protect the eyes.
 This is significant because, with each blink, tears protect the surface of the eye, washing away dust and microorganisms.
 When this protective coating dries up, the eyes may feel “gritty” or burn and can be more sensitive to light.
 In extreme cases, vision can be blurred.

 If you suspect that you have dry eye, see your eye doctor.
 Proper care will not only increase your comfort – it will protect your eyes.
 Your eye care provider can perform a series of tests to determine if you have dry eyes.

 Cross-eyed, medically known as strabismus, refers to a condition in which eyes are misaligned.
 It commonly occurs when the muscles that control eye movement are not properly working together.
 The result is one or both eyes turning inward, outward, upward or downward, or one or both eyes moving irregularly.

 Strabismus is usually diagnosed during childhood and affects about 4 percent of children, afflicting boys and girls equally.
 Though it cannot be prevented, its complications can be avoided with early intervention.
 Even if you notice symptoms intermittently – when your child is ill, stressed or fatigued – alert your eye care provider.

-Wentz Eye Care, P.A. has the experience and equipment necessary to diagnose and often treat the eye conditions detailed above at our office in Concordia or Salina.
+Wentz Eye Care, P.A. has the experience and equipment necessary to diagnose and often treat the eye conditions detailed above at our office in Concordia.
 For more information please schedule an appointment with Dr. Monte Wentz, and we will be in touch with you shortly.